-The Innovation Design Clinic (IDC) provides graduating engineering students with the opportunity to work on their Capstone class through addressing a real world problem posed by an external organization.
-The IDC is currently a semester-long program, and a project is assigned to a team of 4-7 students with majors/skills that match the project requirements.
-IDC provides the opportunity to sponsor organizations to perform studies, conjecture solutions to problems, test ideas, and assess students on real work.
-The School of Engineering has the following five disciplines: Mechanical, Environmental, Material, Biological, and Computer Science Engineering.
+The Innovate to Grow (I2G) program provides senior and graduating engineering students with the opportunity to work on their Engineering Capstone and Software Engineering class through addressing a real world problem posed by an external organization.
+I2G is currently a semester-long program, and a project is assigned to a team of 3-5 students with majors/skills that match the project requirements.
+I2G provides the opportunity to sponsor organizations to perform studies, conjecture solutions to problems, test ideas, and assess students on real work.
+The School of Engineering has the following five Departments and Engineering Majors: Mechanical, Civil and Environmental, Chemical and Material Science, Biological, and Computer Science.

 How are teams and projects selected?

-The faculty advisor compiles, at the beginning of the Semester, a list of summaries for the students to select in a web poll.
-Based on the results, the Faculty Advisor forms teams to optimize the student's preferences, the engineering majors required for the project and the priority of the proposed projects.
+The list of project summaries proposed by partners, and applicable to Engineering or Software Capstone, are presented by the Professors of the respective class for the students to review and select in a web poll.
+Based on the results, the Professor forms teams to optimize the student's preferences, the engineering majors required for the project, and the priority of the proposed projects.

-How is the Capstone Final Design Review related to Innovate to Grow?
+How is Capstone related to Innovate to Grow?

 Innovate to Grow is the event in which we showcase our student’s engineering design talent from the Capstone projects.
-The Final Design Review is embedded in the event program, which culminates in a multi-faceted competition that also encompasses the School of Engineering's other signature programs, Engineering Service Learning and the Mobile App Challenge.
+The Final Design Review is embedded in the event program, which culminates in a multi-faceted competition that also encompasses the School of Engineering's signature programs: Engineering Capstone, Software Engineering Capstone, and Engineering Service Learning.